Many Heads Are Better Than One: Improved Scientific Idea Generation by A LLM-Based Multi-Agent System: Empirical Study

-\textbf{Effects of Team Size on Novelty}~The results shown in Fig.~\ref{fig:team_size} indicate that increasing the number of team members can enhance the novelty score of the generated abstracts.
-By adding new team members, a broader range of ideas and perspectives can be facilitated, leading to more creative solutions and innovative outputs.
-However, this relationship is not strictly linear; our findings suggest that the peak novelty occurs with a team size of 8 members.
-While a moderate increase in team size may boost novelty, excessively large teams can introduce coordination challenges and communication barriers.
-These issues may dilute individual contributions and foster groupthink, where the focus shifts from original ideas to achieving consensus.
-Thus, there appears to be an optimal team size that maximizes creativity without overwhelming the collaborative process.
-This conclusion aligns with existing literature, which suggests that while smaller teams tend to disrupt science and technology with new ideas and opportunities, larger teams often concentrate on refining and developing existing concepts~\citep{wuchty2007increasing, fortunato2018science, wu2019large}.
+While the dynamics of group collaboration have been extensively studied in the Science of Science, its applicability to artificial multi-agent systems and the effects it may produce remain unclear.
+In this section, we analyze factors influencing idea novelty in our system, including team size, freshness, and research diversity—factors previously analyzed in human teams~\citep{wu2019large,zeng2021fresh,shi2023surprising}.

-\textbf{Effects of Discussion Turns on Novelty}~The number of discussion turns plays a crucial role in enhancing the novelty score~\citep{mezirow2003critical, li2023camel, shinn2024reflexion, lu2024ai}.
-Our analysis (Fig.~\ref{fig:team_size}) indicates that an appropriate number of turns enables team members to explore topics thoroughly, iterate on ideas, and refine their abstracts.
-This iterative process is essential for deepening understanding and producing more sophisticated research outputs.
-While initial turns are beneficial for generating ideas and facilitating discussions, an excessive number of turns can lead to fatigue and reduced engagement.
-This may stifle creativity, as members may conform to dominant ideas rather than proposing innovative thoughts.
-Therefore, balancing the number of discussion turns is critical for maintaining high levels of novelty.
-Our findings suggest that peak novelty is achieved with a discussion turn count of 5.
+\textbf{Effects of Team Size on Novelty.}~The results in Fig.~\ref{fig:team_size} show that increasing team size can enhance the ON of generated abstracts by bringing in diverse ideas and perspectives.
+However, this relationship is not strictly linear, with peak ON occurring at a team size of 8.
+While moderate team expansion boosts novelty, excessively large teams can create coordination and communication challenges, leading to diluted contributions and groupthink.
+This aligns with existing literature, which suggests that smaller teams generate more disruptive ideas, while larger teams focus on refining existing concepts\citep{wuchty2007increasing, fortunato2018science, wu2019large}.

-\textbf{Interaction Between Team Size and Discussion Turns}~Our findings further illustrate the interaction between team size and discussion turns.
-Larger teams with fewer turns can still produce relatively higher novelty scores, while smaller teams with excessive discussion turns may struggle to achieve the same level of innovation.
-This interplay emphasizes the importance of strategic planning in collaborative settings.
-Optimizing both team size and the number of discussion turns can significantly enhance the likelihood of generating novel outputs, indicating that the design of collaborative processes should take these factors into account.
+\textbf{Effects of Discussion Turn on Novelty.}~ The number of discussion turns plays a crucial role in fostering novel ideas~\citep{mezirow2003critical, li2023camel, shinn2024reflexion, lu2024ai}.
+As shown in our experimental results (Fig.~\ref{fig:team_size}), an optimal number of turns promotes deeper insights and more innovative research outputs.
+While the initial turns facilitate idea generation, excessive turns can result in fatigue and reduced engagement, ultimately hindering creativity.
+Our findings suggest that peak ON is achieved at around 5 discussion turns.